malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 The observed breakdown is a result of the model not accounting for the types of motion which are present.
-While SED describes the dynamics at high temperatures, alternative models which incorporate the motions present in liquids close to the glass transition should be used instead.
+While SED describes the dynamics at high temperatures, the assumptions break down in liquids close to the glass transition temperature making it an unsuitable model for these liquids.